riceissa/issarice.com/pages/resources-for-the-university-of-washington.md

 This is a collection of resources for students at the University of Washington and those considering attending there.
 The page also includes some information on college in general.
 Most of the resources are answers posted to [Quora](https://www.quora.com/), so having an account on there will allow you to ask for clarification in the respective answers[^anec].
-The collection here may at the moment seem too “insular”, since a majority of the answers have been written by just a few people (e.g. Alex K. Chen and Jennifer Apacible).
+The collection here may at the moment seem too “insular”, since a majority of the answers have been written by just a few people (e.g. Alex K. Chen).
 This will hopefully change in the future as more people contribute their knowledge and experiences online (e.g. via Quora).

 [^anec]: I have often done this and have gotten a lot of useful information.